kno3comma14/personal-posts/wasm/wasm-introduction.md

 a simple application using ClojureScript|WAT|WASM.
 ## The traditional web
 The majority of the web is running using the traditional architecture, by traditional we mean a web browser sending requests to a server via http/s.
-This web browser uses HTML and CSS to render content and delegate to JavaScript the responsibility to manage the behavior of these components and the interaction between the browser and the server via request-response life cycle.
+This web browser uses HTML and CSS to render content and *delegate to JavaScript* the responsibility to manage the behavior of these components and the interaction between the browser and the internet via request-response life cycle.
 That's it, plain and simple.
 ## So, this scenario is working at the moment.
 What is the problem?
 The problems with the traditional web are the limitations of the browser as interpreter/compiler(Depending